nf-core/website/src/content/docs/contributing/modules.md

           )
 ```

 - Run the test to create a snapshot of your module test.
-This will create a `.nf.test.snap` file
+This will create a `main.nf.test.snap` file

 ```bash
 nf-core modules test <tool>/<subtool>